Congress returns in likely need of bipartisanship, touting previous wins for vets, kids with cancer

 Cancer is the leading cause of death by disease, according to the National Cancer Institute.

-Most Americans likely know McCaul as chairman of the House Committee on Homeland Security, appearing on TV to occasionally deliver stark assessments on domestic terror threats, even calling ISIS the “standard bearer of evil.”
+Most Americans likely know McCaul as chairman of the House Committee on Homeland Security, appearing on TV to occasionally deliver unflinching assessments on domestic terror threats, even calling ISIS the “standard bearer of evil.”

 However, McCaul, a father of five who lost a grade-school pal to cancer, acknowledges his efforts with the RACE for Children Act, or Research to Accelerate Cures and Equity for Children Act, have been more personal.